-The Table 7 and the Figures 7 y 8 show preliminary and visual interpretation of shrimp modal groups and ages from the length distribution obtained by the gear Lofoten and juvenile bag used in 2014.
+The Table 7 and the Figures 7 y 8 show preliminary and visual interpretation of shrimp modal groups and ages from the length distribution obtained by the gear Lofoten and juvenile bag used in 2015.

 Age assessment was carried out using the MIX software from the shrimp length distributions estimated every year in the survey series.
-The results of the modal analysis for annual surveys 2014 is shown in Table 8.
+The results of the modal analysis for annual surveys 2015 is shown in Table 8.
 The proportions within each sex group are listed as well as mean lengths and standard deviation (sigma) by age-classes.

 The results of Table 8 were then used to calculate the mean length, abundance and biomass at age Tables 9, 10 and 11.
-The low numbers of individuals lesser than 13.5 mm. did not allow to assign the mean size for the younger age groups (age groups 1 and 2).
-The modal analysis in 2014 only identified 4 age groups (ages 3 to 6).
-The age at sex change was similar to the last year (3 years old with 19.2 mm.C.L.).
-Although the biomass in 2014 increased 7% compared to 2013, the estimated values by age remain at very low level.
+The low numbers of individuals lesser than 13.5 mm. did not allow to assign the mean size for the younger age group (1 year old).
+The modal analysis in 2015 identified 5 age groups (ages 2 to 6).
+The age at sex change was similar to the last year (3 years old with 19.3 mm.C.L.).
+Although the biomass in 2015 increased 70% compared to 2014, the estimated values by age remain at very low level.